polettix/Plack-Middleware-ReviseEnv/README.md

-While the normal key/value pairs should be sufficient in the general case, to trigger more advanced features you have to pass the whole hash reference definition for a manglers.
+While the normal key/value pairs should be sufficient in the general case, to trigger more advanced features you have to pass the whole hash reference definition for a revisors.
 The hash can contain the following
 keys:

 - `default_key`